nerdralph/picoCore/README.md

 Work in progress as of March 2020

-Goals: More than 50% of Arduino sketches run unmodified with picoCore, and 80% run with minor tweaks.
+I am writing this core from scratch, with code size and efficiency as the main goal.
+I am making use of AVR assembler code when the code size and efficiency goals cannot be readily attained with C/C++.
 Unlike the official AVR core, picoCore has compile-time checking of many arguments.
 Calling digitalWrite(42) will cause a compile error with the message, "pin out of range".

-Only those parts of the Arduino/Wiring API which can be implmented efficiently will be supported.

 ## Development Status
 digitalRead, digitalWrite, pinMode - implemented in v0.1